Nelitarnia/WO3U-speedrun-guide/character-notes.md

 • Technique / Technique + Dexterity

+### Great angled glitch

+Benkei can go past even thick walls with his C3 while angled.
+Additionally, his sprint attack and C7 allow him go past up to medium-thick walls.
+Since he has a Samurai-style musou, he can also be used to setup angled glitch, although realistically, you'd probably rather use his energy for speed movement.

+### Top high jump

+The leap at the start of Benkei's air special gives him a surprising amount of height in a very short span of time, so this attack works as a high jump or a high jump finisher all by itself.
+Benkei can cross tier 2 in Luoyang staircase solo, which is a feat only a few characters in the game are capable of.

 ### Top speed movement

 Benkei's air special makes him leap high into the air followed by a quick forward downsmash that leaves him underground in a "digging" state.
 This action uses Benkei's base Speed and it also gains a percentage-based Speed bonus from Agility 10.
 Since Agility can give a character up to a 17% attack speed boost, a quick calculation would suggest that the maximum Speed of this movement is 421,2.
 However, in practice the average Speed is slightly slower than that since the air special does have some cooldown between uses.